tylim88/Discord-Help-My-Please-101/README.md

 # Discord-Paste-My-Code-101

-Become the mMaster code pasting and code screen shoot in discord.
+Become the Master of code pasting and code screen shoot in discord.

 ## Code Block